 Patients stand in front of the force plate bare feet.
 They are instructed to step on the force plate and place their feet in a marked position.
 Investigators verify that patients are in the right position prior to starting the assessment.
 They will be instructed to stand still as well as they can for a period of thirty seconds.
 Recording is initiated after a verbal instruction ("start").
 A bar on the computer screen indicates the remaining time until the end of the trial.
 The investigator will indicate to the patient that the recording time is finished by saying aloud ("end") and verify the patient's position before initiating the next trial.
-The patient should perform the task 3 times in two different conditions: eyes open and eyes closed.
+The patient should perform the task 3 times in each condition: standing on both legs eyes open, both legs eyes closed, left leg only eyes open and right leg only eyes open, to give a total of 12 trials.